Woife5/DPP-documentation/bes_air/01_proposal.md

     -   Overengineered, does not give you more control than a regular broom
     -   Broom must be recharged regularly OR wired connection always
     -   Vacuum like sounds without any advantages of a vacuum compared to a broom
-    -   Never comes into direct contact with dirt so it does not have to be cleaned
+    -   Never comes into direct contact with dirt, so it does not have to be cleaned

 ## Implementation

-The broom requires a power source, a microcontroller, an acceleration sensor and a powerful motor.
+The broom requires a power source, a microcontroller, an acceleration sensor, and a powerful motor.
 The user does not have to interact with the broom other than use it like a normal broom.
 It will turn on and off by itself when it senses motion.